nus-tic4002-AY2122S2/tp2/docs/DeveloperGuide.md

 Each attribute of the `Person` class (e.g. `Money`) is implemented as a separate class.

+Note: that `task` attribute of the `Person` is a string instead of a class because it does not have any validation.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `AddressBook`, which `Person` references.
 This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br>

 <img src="images/BetterModelClassDiagram.png" width="450" />